 33% of email recipients open emails solely based on the subject line.

-Types of Effective Email Subject Lines
+Several Types of Effective Email Subject Lines

-Email Types: Product announcements, blog posts, and news
+Email Types: Product announcements, blog posts, news

 Email Types: Exclusive sales/discounts, event promotion, signups, and PDF downloads

-People love a joke.
+People love a good joke.
 Humor is an incredibly effective way to get people to engage with your brand.
 Having a funny subject line can make you appear more relatable and human.
-Be sure to keep it clean and not use offensive humor, otherwise you risk unsubscriptions and potential PR issues.
+Be sure to keep it clean and not use offensive humor, otherwise you risk unsubscribes and potential PR issues.